 David is the Co-Founder and Artistic Director of CoisCéim Dance Theatre.

-Over the past 20 years he has directed the Company to gain international recognition.
-David has directed and choreographed many original productions for the Company, many of which have toured both nationally and internationally – receiving prestigious awards for their innovation, performance and choreography.
+Over the past 25 years, David has directed and choreographed many original productions for the Company, many of which have toured both nationally and internationally – garnering international recognition and receiving prestigious awards for their innovation, performance and choreography

 CoisCéim have performed throughout Ireland, UK, Scotland, France, Germany, USA, China and Tasmania and at The Venice Biennale.
 The Company was awarded two coveted Fringe Firsts at the Edinburgh Festival Fringe for two consecutive years running (2006/2007) and an Argus Angel award in 2012.
-Recent productions for the Company include the acclaimed Agnes, Dance Talking: Portraits of a Dancer, Missing, Pageant, Touch Me, Faun, the award-winning Swimming with My Mother and The Wolf And Peter.
+Recent productions for the Company include The Piece With The Drums, Irish Times Theatre Award winning Go To Blazes, Francis Footwork, Body Language, the award-winning The Wolf And Peter, Agnes, Dance Talking: Portraits of a Dancer, Missing, Pageant, Touch Me, Faun, and the award-winning Swimming with My Mother.

 In 2003, CoisCéim Dance Theatre was commissioned to create a large scale performance A Dash of Colour involving 75,000 people for the opening ceremony of the Special Olympics, which was televised worldwide and Intimate Details, a dance spectacle based on the human and animal ornamentation found in the Book of Kells for the Opening Ceremony of the Ryder Cup 2006, also televised and broadcast to over 10 million people.
 Other large-scale events include the opening ceremony for the UEFA EUROPA LEAGUE at the AVIVA Stadium Dublin.